nitish9t7/node-api/README.md

 ### Using Git (recommended)

 1. Clone the project from github.
-Change "myproject" to your project name.
+Change "mnregaapp" to your project name.

 ```bash
 git clone https://github.com/nitish9t7/node-api.git ./node-api